 Keyboards are, after all, made of keys.
-Cleaning your keyboard is one of the first steps in solving the problem of getting sticky keys.
+Cleaning your keyboard is one of the first steps in solving the problem of sticky keys on laptop.

 Still, some keystrokes do not register on your PC or the keyboard keeps spamming a key can be fixed.
 But one can simply clean the keyboard to repair the problem though replacing the keyboard is an option.